 History of Coffee

 Evidence shows that the first coffee was enjoyed in 15th century Yemen, where monks from the Sufi monasteries in Mokha first roasted beans and brewed coffee.
 Traders then brought the seed to Ethiopia, so that they could cultivate and farm coffee beans.

-The drink became popular in America in 1773 when Americans revolted against the British tea tax and replaced tea with coffee as their preferred drink.
+The drink became popular in North America in 1773 when Americans revolted against the British tea tax and replaced tea with coffee as their preferred drink.
 James Folger was one of the first people to successfully sell coffee in the 19th century.
-In the 1960s people became interested in the concept of specialty coffee and Starbucks was founded in 1971.
-Today, the coffee industry in the United States is worth around $45 billion!
+The drink also traveled across Canada where the first business to call itself a coffee house opened in Toronto in 1801.

 What to do on National Coffee Day